alx/blogsfera/wp-content/plugins/Cimy_User_Extra_Fields/README.txt

 A: From v0.9.1 I have added a security option to disable that function.
 If you don't really use it then avoid to enable it, this is because this function can be hacked to retrieve all personal data inserted by subscribers in all extra fields.
 Enable and use this function only if extra fields does not contains personal informations.

+Q1: I got "Fatal error: Allowed memory size of 8388608 bytes exhausted [..]", why?
+Q2: I got blank pages after activating this plug-in, why?

+A: Because your memory limit is too low, to fix it edit your php.ini and search memory_limit key and put at least to 12M

+Q: Your plug-in is great, but when you will add support to add more than one choice in radio and dropdown fields?

+A: This feature is here since ages, for radio field just use the same name, for dropdown field read instructions in the add field area (in the plug-in).

 Q: When feature XYZ will be added?